DAPotapov/PMA-bot/README.md

     "staff": [  # Actioners are stored separately because it is more convinient to write tg_id {       # If they were stored in tasks, then it will be a problem to write tg_id in each task "_id": ObjectId(),
-            "name": "John",
+            "program_id": '',                       # id of this resource from original project file "name": "John",
             "email": "",
             "phone": "",